See the latest vacancies and find out about working for MSF UKJobs in the UK

 MSF is a vibrant movement made up of people from all corners of the world who share a common purpose: to save the lives and alleviate the suffering of people in danger by delivering medical care where it is needed most.

-Our success over the past 40 years is a testament to these people, who have dedicated their time and expertise to MSF’s work overseas and at home.
+Our success over more than 45 years is a testament to these people, who have dedicated their time and expertise to MSF’s work overseas and at home.

 To continue this success our staff – past and present – can shape the movement’s future by becoming a member of an MSF Association.

-Each of the 23 MSF offices is an association – an organisation owned by members.
+Today, MSF is made up of 25 associations – organisations owned by members.
 The associations make sure that MSF remains true to its purpose, principles and values and help shape the future of the MSF movement.

 How do MSF Associations work?